Embed This Data

 - GDP (PPP):

 - 6.4% 5-year compound annual growth

 - $14,571 per capita

 - FDI Inflow:

 Individual and corporate income tax rates are capped at 15 percent.
 Tax revenue as a percentage of GDP is negligible due to high levels of evasion and lax enforcement.
-Public spending is estimated to be over half of total domestic output, and the budget records consistent surpluses because of oil revenue, which funds more than 90 percent of government expenses.
-Public debt has fallen below 90 percent of GDP.
+Public spending is estimated to equal more than half of total domestic output, and the budget records surpluses only because of oil revenue, which funds more than 90 percent of government expenses.
+Public debt equals 37 percent of GDP.

-Trade flows remain far below potential as broad-based commercial activity is still suppressed.
+Trade flows remain far below potential as the threat of violence suppresses broad-based commercial activity.
 Numerous non-tariff barriers add to the cost of trade.
 Iraq is open to foreign investment in principle, but bureaucratic inertia, policy uncertainty, and security concerns deter investment growth.
 State banks dominate credit markets, and the largely cash-based economy lacks the infrastructure of a fully functioning modern financial system.